aditya059/MTP_Code/README.md

             b. $ ./a.out

         The final result (indices of k nearest neighbor in DB) is present in "TopK.txt" file

+## Attack on Zhu's Design
+    1. Follow steps 1 to 3 above (of "To run Zhu's Design").
+    2. Then follow the following steps in this order.
+        i.
+Run Attack 1: "Obtaining the secret betaQ"
+            a. $ gcc attack1.c -o a.out -L/usr/local/lib/ -I/usr/local/include/ -lgmp
+            b. $ ./a.out
+            c.
+Output printed on terminal
+        ii.
+Run Attack 2: "Obtaining the secret M"
+            a. $ gcc attack2.c paillier.c -o a.out -L/usr/local/lib/ -I/usr/local/include/ -lgmp -lpaillier
+            b. $ ./a.out
+            c.
+The output of attack 2 (extracted M) is in file "calcMbyQU.txt".
+It can be matched with "M.txt" (Actual Matrix used by Data Owner) iii.Run Attack 3: "Extracting the complete DataBase in clear"
+            a. $ python3 attack3.py
+            b.
+The output of attack 3 (extracted DataBase) is in file "Calculated_DataBase_by_QU".
+It can be matched with "DataBase.txt" (Actual DataBase of Data Owner)

+## Attack on IBM's Design
+    1. Follow steps 1 to 3 above (of "To run IBM's Design (Modification of Zhu's Work)").
+    2. Then follow the following steps in this order.
+        i.
+Run Attack 1: "Trying to obtain the secret betaQ"  [Same code gave betaQ in Zhu's work but fails in IBM's work]
+            a. $ gcc attack1.c -o a.out -L/usr/local/lib/ -I/usr/local/include/ -lgmp
+            b. $ ./a.out
+            c.
+Output printed on terminal.
+[Incorrect Output as betaQ is not gcd of query points.
+Run attack 2 for obtaining betaQ] ii.
+Run Attack 2: "Obtaining the secret betaQ and the secret M"
+            a. $ gcc attack2.c paillier.c -o a.out -L/usr/local/lib/ -I/usr/local/include/ -lgmp -lpaillier
+            b. $ ./a.out
+            c.
+The output of attack 2 (extracted M) is in file "calcMbyQU.txt".
+It can be matched with "M.txt" (Actual Matrix used by Data Owner)
+            d. betaQ is printed on terminal for each queries.
+Total eta ( = d + 1 + c + epsilon) queries are needed to obtain both betaQ and M iii.Run Attack 3: "Extracting the complete DataBase in clear"
+            a. $ python3 attack3.py
+            b.
+The output of attack 3 (extracted DataBase) is in file "Calculated_DataBase_by_QU".
+It can be matched with "DataBase.txt" (Actual DataBase of Data Owner)

 ## Reference:
    ### Website Reference for coding: